johrmohr/CIS30A/README.md

-# CIS30A
+# Tutorial Selections Services
-CIS30A Python Course Project

-This repository is for my CIS30A Python class, and it will contain my course project.
+A  program to place appointments for tutorial services in Python for practice